SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/docusign.md

 ## Installing the DocuSign App

 Locate and install the app from the **App Catalog**.
-To view a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
+To preview the dashboards included with the app before installing, click **Preview Dashboards**.

 Before you begin, collect logs from DocuSign API and ingest them into Sumo Logic.
 Refer to the [DocuSign API Cloud-to-Cloud Integration](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/docusign-source/) to create the source and use the same source category while installing the app.